EPSRC Impact Acceleration Account

 Overseas students are eligible to apply, providing they meet the eligibility criteria.
 In this event, visa arrangements may need to be considered as employment will be subject at all times to meeting the requirements of the UK Border Agency and the provision of original documentation to establish the right to work and remain in the UK in advance of the start date.

 Industry-funded students (e.g. iCASE or fully funded) need to seek confirmation of the intellectual property situation from Research Services, before considering an application.

 Please note that this scheme cannot fund additional research.
 EPSRC-funded DPhil students who are interested in follow-on funding to support academic impact should refer to the EPSRC Doctoral Prize scheme.

-Impact meetings/workshops should include engagement with non-academic organisations, and should seek to give rise to further knowledge exchange, translational and/or partnership development activities.
+Please send enquiries by email to firstname.lastname@example.org.
 Applicants are encouraged to be creative in their approach to this funding stream, and examples of activities that may be supported include:

-- Identifying challenge areas with non-academic organisations;
+- Identifying challenge areas with non-academic organisations or groups;

 - Activities to develop a Responsible Innovation approach, e.g. support towards broader deliberation, dialogue, engagement and debate in an inclusive way;